deadego/teac/README.md

-# (Teac) Twitch Elixir API Client
+# Teac (Twitch Elixir API Client)

+## NOTE:
-NOTE: this is a work in progress.
+* this is a work in progress.
+* this is currently inside a temp project until we have a better inital release.

+Teac is an elixir client for the Twitch API.

+The goal of this project is to use REST api and Alos the Websocket Endpoint

 ## Roadmap of API Endpoints: